peteroupc/peteroupc.github.io/random.md

 <a id=Noncryptographic_PRNGs></a>
 ## Noncryptographic PRNGs

 Noncryptographic PRNGs vary widely in the quality of randomness of the numbers they generate.
-For this reason, a noncryptographic PRNG SHOULD NOT be used&mdash;
+For this reason, a noncryptographic PRNG should not be used&mdash;

 - for information security purposes (e.g., to generate random passwords, encryption keys, or other secrets),
 - if cryptographic RNGs are fast enough for the application, or